How to Appeal a Family Court Order or Supreme Court Judgment in New York

 Motion for Stay

-If an automatic stay doesn’t apply, or if you need a broader stay of enforcement, you can file a motion with the appellate court requesting a stay.
+You can file a motion with the appellate court requesting a stay.
 The motion must explain why a stay is necessary to prevent irreparable harm or injustice while the appeal is being considered.

 The appellate court will weigh the potential harm to you if it doesn’t grant the stay against the potential harm to the other party if it does.
 It will also consider the likelihood of success on appeal.